 I strongly believe that travel increases awareness and teaches us many new things about our world and its people.
 Unfortunately, the flip side of travelling is increased pollution in the air, on the ground and in the seas.
 Single-use plastics is also a huge problem as evidenced by piles of used plastic packaging at tourist and nature attractions.
 However, it’s never too late to improve our ways.
+Sustainable travel is possible by simply being more conscious of our impact on the communities and environment of the places we visit.
 As travellers, we are just as responsible for the local environment as the people who live there.
-Our contribution to keeping the environment pristine lies in the small deeds, which we should practise wherever we are.
+Our contribution lies in the small deeds, which we should practise wherever we are.
 When added up, these small every day deeds make the biggest difference.
-I’ve listed below ten sustainable travel tips which can help us make a difference.
+I’ve listed below ten sustainable travel tips which can help us lower our emissions and footprint.

 1. Book a sustainable accommodation